 When I graduated college, I did not know about student loan default.
 I did know that I’d have to pay back my student loans.
 The problem?
 I didn’t have a clue how much I owed, nor did I know how to go about paying them back.

 You see, all throughout college I buried my head in the sand.
 Paying off debt was something I’d do “later.”
 As an 18-year-old just entering college, it’s hard to get a firm understanding of exactly what your student loans entail.
-Once you graduate – even with exit counseling – you may not be better off.

-1. Your Loan Servicer
+1. Who Is Your Loan Servicer?

 When it was time to make my first payment on my student loan, I scrambled.
 “Wait, who do I pay this to?”
 I wondered.